Qoin has welcomed more than 37,000 validated merchants and 80,000 wallet holders into the utility coin ecosystem.

 The former ASIC chairman has been working deeply in blockchain policy for several years.

 Successful businesses are all about connecting with consumers.
-Qoin opens new doors for buyers and sellers alike to move spare capacity with a digital currency that has the potential to grow, lifting the revenue potential for everyone in the community.
+Qoin opens new doors for buyers and sellers alike to move spare capacity with a digital currency, lifting the revenue potential for everyone in the community.